Freight rates

 • Volume

-• Choice of the means of transport (truck, plane, ship)
+• Choice of means of transportation (truck, plane, ship)

-Example: In aviation or air freight, a freight rate is usually determined on the basis of the so-called volume weight.
-The unit, also known as freight chargeable weight, is intended to ensure that bulky freight in particular can be priced reasonably in terms of general capacity.
-Logistics service providers use so-called divisors for the calculation of such freight rates; in addition, the volume weight is set in relation to the weighing weight.
-Each company has such different pricing models, which explains why certain goods are often linked to a logistics provider - for example, because of price advantages for intercontinental shipments.
+An example: In aviation or air freight, a freight rate is usually determined on the basis of the so-called volume weight.
+The unit, also known as the chargeable weight, is intended to ensure that bulky freight in particular can be priced sensibly in relation to general capacities.
+Logistics service providers use so-called divisors to calculate such freight rates, and the volumetric weight is also set in relation to the weight.
+Each company has different pricing models, which explains why certain goods are often linked to a logistics service provider - for example, due to price advantages for intercontinental shipments.

-The freight rates as a part of the freight contract
+Freight rates as part of the freight contract

 The freight rate is calculated on the basis of a basic freight rate and a freight surcharge.
-While the basic freight is calculated on the basis of weight, surcharges may apply for heavy cargo or animal transports, as well as for excess lengths, bulky freight and other special cases.
-However, loading as well as unloading of the respective cargo are already included in the basic freight.
+While the basic freight is calculated on the basis of weight, surcharges may apply for heavy goods or animal transports as well as for excess lengths, bulky freight and other special cases.
+However, loading and unloading of the respective freight are already included in the basic freight.

-Interesting: In some industries, so-called "bear market" clauses are included, according to which freight rates can be reduced if there are general price reductions on the market.
+Interesting: In some sectors, so-called "slump clauses" are included, according to which freight rates can be reduced if there are general price reductions on the market.
 The Baltic Dry Index, which documents such changes and serves as the basis for reduced freight rates, is particularly relevant here.

 Images: